 RoboErgoSum - Self Aware Robots, was a four year project funded by the French National Research Agency ANR which objective is to explore artificial conscienceness in robotics.

 I worked on probabilistic and credibilist methods to fuse information from a heterogeneous array of sensors.
-Three modules were proposed and implemented to work simultaneously in a and Advance Driver Assistant System: multi-target object detection, classification and tracking of multiple objects in dynamic scenarios.
+Three modules were proposed and implemented to work simultaneously in an Advanced Driver Assistant System: multi-target object detection, classification and tracking of multiple objects in dynamic scenarios.

 In the framework of perception inside interactIVe (accident avoidance by active intervention for Intelligent Vehicles) IP European Project I proposed and developed a multi-sensor fusion solution software for a frontal object perception application.
 It involved: outdoor environment mapping; detection, tracking and classification of multiple objects of interest in different driving scenarios.
 Multiple sensors (lidar, camera and radar) fusion was at the core of the perception task.
 The solution was part of a whole automotive application involving several car manufacturers and suppliers inside interactIVe project.

 Dalle Molle Institute for Artificial Intelligence Research (IDSIA)

 University of Applied Sciences and Arts of Southern Switzerland (SUPSI)